 Beyond integration, bi-directional data flows are important because they enable orchestration.
 By orchestration, we mean that an IT administrator or cybersecurity team member can create rules and policies that automatically enforce and manage security considerations for the IT estate.
 For example, if a laptop is detected as having encryption disabled, then a rule may kick in to prevent that device from accessing key cloud computing or cloud storage assets from IP addresses outside of the corporate network.
 Further, the owner of the laptop and the IT administrator for the laptop might receive an email and Slack notification of the potential risk.

-Just as firewalls and threat management systems create policies based on insights or new types of security risks, Technology Portfolio Orchestration can automatically suggest new policies that will enhance security.
+Just as firewalls and threat management systems create policies based on insights or new types of security risks, Enterprise Technology Management can automatically suggest new policies that will enhance security.
 Beyond risk management, it can dramatically reduce the effort and time spent for security teams on asset management topics by enabling more fluid coordination with IT teams and by creating a single collaboration space where everyone can have the same view of the current status of everything in the IT Estate.
 From this single view, IT and cybersecurity teams can collaborate to constantly tune policies and orchestration playbooks to maintain a strong security stance.